nim-lang/Nim/doc/manual.rst

   except IndexError:
     echo "invalid index"

+The current implementation allows to switch between these different behaviors via ``--panics:on|off``.
+When panics are turned on, the program dies on a runtime error, if they are turned off the runtime errors are turned into exceptions.
+The benefit of ``--panics:on`` is that it produces smaller binary code and the compiler has more freedom to optimize the code.

 An `unchecked runtime error`:idx: is an error that is not guaranteed to be detected, and can cause the subsequent behavior of the computation to be arbitrary.
 Unchecked runtime errors cannot occur if only `safe`:idx: